Methods and practices of the Board of Management and Supervisory Board

 Ordinary meetings of the Supervisory Board are normally held once each quarter.
 If necessary, the Supervisory Board also holds extraordinary meetings.
 It reaches its decisions on the basis of written submissions and oral explanations by the members of the Board of Management.
 In urgent cases, the Supervisory Board also reaches decisions by written communication.

 The Supervisory Board of AUDI AG has established three committees in fulfillment of its assigned role: the Presiding Committee, the Negotiating Committee pursuant to Section 27, Para.
 3 of the German Codetermination Act (MitbestG), and the Audit Committee.
 Each of the Supervisory Board committees comprises two stockholder representatives and two employee representatives.
-The respective memberships of the committees are detailed on the AUDI AG website, in the Investor Relations section under “Audi at a glance” and the navigation point “Corporate Management.”
+The respective memberships of the committees are detailed on the AUDI AG website, in the Company section under “Corporate Management.”

 The Presiding Committee of the Supervisory Board normally meets before each Supervisory Board meeting for extensive consultations.
 It prepares the decisions of the Supervisory Board and may make recommendations to the Supervisory Board as part of the decision-making process.
 It decides on contractual matters for the members of the Board of Management where these do not concern remuneration.